Recover ETH stuck in old smart contracts

 Frequently Asked Questions

 Paste any address or connect your wallet.
-We check 110 defunct contracts for unclaimed balances.
+We check 256 defunct contracts for unclaimed balances.
 If found, click Withdraw — the transaction goes directly from the original contract to your wallet.
-No custody of your funds.

 Yes.
 Fully open source.
 No proxy contracts, no intermediaries.
 Most withdrawals are simple ETH transfers with no approvals needed.
+A few contracts (e.g. wrapped ETH variants, dividend tokens) require a token burn or two-step process — the UI explains each case.
 Every withdrawal can be done manually on Etherscan — this site just makes it easier.

 No. Completely free.
 After a successful claim, there's an optional donation prompt — entirely voluntary.

 You don't need this site to claim.
 Every withdrawal can be done directly on Etherscan: go to the contract, click "Write Contract", connect your wallet, call the withdraw function.
+We simply facilitate the crafting of withdrawal transactions on your behalf — each contract's address and function is shown in the claim details.
 Our code is open source for anyone to audit.
+Know a contract we're missing?
+Open an issue.